rojo-rbx/rojo/PLUGIN-DESIGN.md

     -   **Optional**: Takes a file path and returns the file contents that should be interpreted by Rojo.
 The first plugin to return a non-nil value per id wins.

+## Plugin library

+Accessible via the `rojo` global, the plugin library offers helper methods for plugins:

+-   `toJson(value: any) -> string`
+    -   Converts a Lua value to a JSON string.
+-   `readFile(id: string) -> string`
+    -   Reads the contents of a file from a file path using the VFS.
+Plugins should always read files via this method rather than directly from the file system.
+-   `getExtension(id: string) -> boolean`
+    -   Returns the file extension of the file path.
+-   `hasExtension(id: string, ext: string) -> boolean`
+    -   Checks if a file path has the provided extension.

 ## Use case analyses

 To demonstrate the effectiveness of this API, pseudo-implementations for a variety of use-cases are